 There is a long sequence of earlier papers on pixel-based and patch-based texture synthesis, which we can briefly review here.
-In non-parametric texture synthesis [6, 11], texture is synthesized one pixel (or one patch) at a time by finding pixels (patches) with similar neighborhood to the already synthesized pixels (patches) in the sample texture.
+In nonparametric texture synthesis [2,9], texture is synthesized one pixel (or one patch) at a time by finding pixels (patches) with similar neighborhood to the already synthesized pixels (patches) in the sample texture.
 The traditional approach is to generate textures sequentially in a scanline order.
-Improvements include hierarchical synthesis [25], coherent synthesis [9, 19], similaritybased synthesis [4], feature matching and patch deformation synthesis [26], texton revisited synthesis [5], and appearance-space synthesis [15].
+Improvements include hierarchical synthesis [1], coherent synthesis [4, 22], similarity-based synthesis [5], feature matching and patch deformation synthesis [16], texton revisited synthesis [25], and appearance-space synthesis [26].

 A number of authors have tackled the challenge of combining and mixing textures.
-Efros and Freeman [11], Cohen et al. [6] and Kwatra et al. [14] synthesized a non-uniform texture composed of homogeneous patches.
-Wei et al. [24] generated mixture of textures from multiple input textures.
-Liu et al. [17] described a system to analyze and manipulate photographic textures that allows a user to design near regular textures.
-Similar to the work by Liu et al. [17], Matusik et al. [18] strived to build a comprehensive texture model, then constructed a texture space that spanned the range of textures induced by a database of natural images.
+Efros and Freeman [2], Cohen et al. [9] and Kwatra et al. [12] synthesized a nonuniform texture composed of homogeneous patches.
+Wei et al. [10] generated mixture of textures from multiple input textures.
+Liu et al. [18] described a system to analyze and manipulate photographic textures that allows a user to design near regular textures.
+Similar to the work by Liu et al. [18], Matusik et al. [20] strived to build a comprehensive texture model, then constructed a texture space that spanned the range of textures induced by a database of natural images.

-The idea of applying transformations to the patches has also been discussed by Kwatra et al. [14] in their patch-based texture synthesis technique using the graphcut algorithm.
-The results are obtained using deformation operations, such as rotation, mirror and scaling.
-However, as mentioned in their paper, the cost for searching matching patches will increase when the extent of deformation increases.
-Shen et al. [22] proposed a completion-based texture design algorithm by applying transformations to the extracted texture layers.
+The idea of applying transformations to the patches has also been discussed by Kwatra et al. [12] in their patch-based texture synthesis technique using the graphcut algorithm.
+The results are made using deformation operations, such as rotation, mirror and scaling.
+But as mentioned in their paper, the cost for searching matching patches will increase when the extent of deformation increases.
+Shen et al. [24] proposed a completion-based texture design algorithm by applying transformations to the extracted texture layers.
 Their technique can produce a wide variety of textures by making changes to the size, orientation and relative position of texture elements.
-However, the main limitation of their method lies in its inability to take into consideration the designer's need and creation.
+However, the main limitation of their method lies in its inability to take into consideration of the designer's need and creation.
 Interactions on local texture elements are not allowed for the designers in their method.